Projects in digital fabrication, 3D design, and making.

 The steps to model an object like this were:

 Once you have a shape that fits your intent, we switch to thinking with solids.
 The shell is given a uniform thickness (Solidify), and I draw volumes representing bolt holes and other features that are Boolean subtracted from the model.
-I considered using solid CAD (ie Onshape or Solidworks), but I find making 3D curved shaped in this software to be terribly slow.
+I considered using solid CAD (ie Onshape or Solidworks), but I found making 3D curved shapes in solid CAD software to be needlessly slow for my purposes here.
 Want to make a single 3D spline?
 Better be prepared to draw it twice from two angles, and don’t forget that every single control point on one curve has to correspond to the other!
 No thanks!

 The final part: